 - 1. All Horses must have health papers from the local veterinarian and evidence of a negative Coggins conducted within twelve months of the show. - 2.
 The Franklin County Horse project members will abide by the rules set for county events.
-These rules come from the following sources: - Handbook for Kansas 4-H Horse Show Rule Book (Revised January 2023) - Guidelines set up by the Frontier Extension District - 3.
+These rules come from the following sources: Handbook for Kansas 4-H Horse Show Rule Book (Revised January 2023) - Guidelines set up by the Frontier Extension District - 3.
 A Rules Committee will be appointed to settle disputes. - 4.
 Ownership of the horse will be as stated in the Handbook for Kansas 4-H Horse Show Rule Book. - 5.
 All judges will be hired by the Extension Office.
 All judges' decisions are final. - 6.
 4-H dress code will be enforced for classes 200-228.
-Classes 229-232 must have boots, jeans, helmet, shirt with sleeves and a saddle. - 7.
+Must have boots, jeans, helmet, shirt with sleeves and a saddle. - 7.
 Classes will be split by ages after pre-entries are turned in to the Extension Office.
 This will make class sizes more uniform and safer for children and horses.
 Ages are posted on actual entry form but they are subject to change. - 8.
 Entry books will close when the first class begins.
 A pre-entry form will be available before the show and will be due back in the Extension Office by the date listed on the form.
 A 4-H member may not enter additional classes the day of the show but may drop classes, if necessary. - 9.
 A 4-H member may exhibit ONLY one horse per class but may enter as many classes as they desire.
 Halter: a 4-H member may enter any one horse only once in classes 200-208. - 10.
 No unauthorized people are allowed in the crow's nest or bookkeeping areas.
 If violated, premiums will be forfeited.
 This applies to youth and adults. - 11.
 There will be High Point Awards for Junior, Intermediate and Senior Divisions in Performance and Races. - a.
-4-H member must identify one horse which points will be kept on for the High Point award in each of the categories performance and races. - b.
+4-H member must identify one horse which points will be kept on for the High Point award in each of the categories - performance and races. - b.
 Changes will be made, in case of emergency, on the day of the show, no later than check-in time that day. - c.
 Halter division points will not be included in the total for the high point performance horse or the race horse as halter has its own awards. - 12.
-High Point Rider points will be kept on the following system:
+High Point Rider points will be kept on the following system: Ton Rlue - 4 points Top Purple - 6 points Purple - 5 points Blue - 3 points Red - 2 points гор вше - 4 poin White - 1 point

 - 13. A Miniature Horse is 34 inches and under in height. - 14.
 A Pony is 56 inches and under in height or 14.2 hands. - 15.
 The show will start at 5:00 p.m.
-4-H members must pre-enter in classes by Friday, June 23rd.
+4-H members must pre-enter in classes by Friday, June 21st.